zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 **Owner:** cursor

 Successfully fixed all code quality issues flagged by flake8 including bare except clauses, unused variables, f-string issues, and redefinition problems.
 Fixed bare except clauses in app/**init**.py and app/routes/server_routes.py by replacing with specific exception types (ValueError, OSError, OverflowError, subprocess.TimeoutExpired, AttributeError, RuntimeError).
 Removed unused variables in server_routes.py and test files by eliminating unused session variables, pid_file, and response variables.
 Fixed f-string missing placeholders by converting to regular string.
 Resolved redefinition issues by removing duplicate imports of time and current_user.
 Added missing flask_login import for current_user in utils.py.
 All 185 tests pass and flake8 issues resolved, ensuring improved code quality and maintainability.

+## 2025-01-09 - CARD-007F: Fix shell script issues in dev.sh

+**Epic:** Epic 2 – Pre-commit Hooks and Code Quality
+**Status:** Completed
+**Owner:** cursor

+Successfully fixed shellcheck SC2034 warning in dev.sh by removing unused 'mode' variable on line 197.
+The variable was assigned but never used in the script logic, as the 'command' variable serves the same purpose throughout the script.
+This surgical fix eliminates the shellcheck warning without affecting functionality.
+Verified the fix by running shellcheck and confirming the SC2034 warning is resolved while all other shellcheck issues remain unchanged.
+All 185 tests continue to pass, ensuring the development environment management script maintains its functionality while improving code quality standards.